-- 1. The birth of your child; - 2.
-The placement of a child with you for adoption; - 3.
-Your need to care for your spouse, one partner in a civil union couple, parent (including a parent-in-law) or dependent child who has a serious health condition. - 4.
-Leave authorized pursuant to the New Jersey Safe Act for domestic violence.
+- 1. The birth of your child; - The placement of a child with you for adoption; - 3.
+Your need to care for your spouse, one partner in a civil union couple, parent (including a parent-in-law) or dependent child who has a serious health condition.